Mohammedabdalqader/AraBERT-QuestionAnswering/README.md

+[//]: # (Image References)

+[postman-ask]: postman/postman-ask.png "ask"
+[postman-upload]: postman/postman-upload.png "upload"

-# Pretraining/Finetuning AraBERTv2 :blush:
+# Pretraining/Finetuning AraElectra :blush:

-In this repository, I show how to pre-train the AraBERT model on a specific domain and then how to use it for downstream tasks, such as question answering system.
+In this repository, I show how to pre-train the AraElectra model on a specific domain and then how to use it for downstream tasks, such as question answering system.
 There are 2 notebooks:

-1- Pretrain_AraBERTv2.ipynb
+1- Pretrain_AraElectra.ipynb

-used to pretrain the AraBERT model on a user-defined dataset.
+used to pretrain the AraElectra model on a user-defined dataset.
 In this notebook, the dataset is first prepared for training in the expected format and then the pretraining can be started.
-At the end of the training process, you can convert the Tensorflow checkpoint to a Pytorch model and store it in a suitable location namly: "bert-base-arabertv2/" to be used later for fine-tuning this model on a question answering system.
+At the end of the training process, you can convert the Tensorflow checkpoint to a Pytorch model and store it in a suitable location namly: "araelectra-base-discriminator/" to be used later for fine-tuning this model on a question answering system.

 The expexted dataset structure is a text-file in which each line represent a single sentence ends with '.' and between the paragraphs there is an empty line.
 An example for the dataset will be found in dataset/pretraining-dataset/iskan.txt.

-2- Finetune-AraBERTv2-QA.ipynb
+2- Finetune-AraElectra-QA.ipynb

-Through this notebook you can fine-tune the AraBERT model for a question-answer system.
+Through this notebook you can fine-tune the AraElectra model for a question-answer system.
 This notebook contains all the necessary processes from preparing the dataset to performing the inference.
 The dataset must be in this format:

 ```
 QA_data.json